 - Hands-free phone conversations

-In other words, there really is no such thing as multitasking when you’re behind the wheel of a car.
+In other words, there is no such thing as multitasking when you’re behind the wheel of a car.
 Every day, innocent people pay the price for those who risk driving distracted.

 Distracted driving is a type of reckless and negligent behavior.
 If a driver is found to have been texting at the time of an accident for which they were at fault, they may be found negligent and, therefore, liable for damages they caused.

 However, this is often easier said than done.
-The plaintiff (victim) in a personal injury case must prove certain elements in order to recover damages from the defendant successfully.
+The plaintiff (victim) in a personal injury case must prove certain elements to recover damages from the defendant successfully.
 You must be able to show:

 Duty – You must show that the defendant owed you a duty of care.
-In car accident cases, this is fairly straightforward.
-All drivers on the road have a duty to exercise reasonable care and caution behind the wheel.
-This includes abiding by traffic laws, paying attention to the roadway, and avoiding collisions with other drivers and pedestrians.
+In car accident cases, this is pretty straightforward.
+All drivers on the road must exercise reasonable care and caution behind the wheel.
+This includes obeying traffic laws, paying attention to the roadway, and avoiding collisions with other drivers and pedestrians.

 Breach – You must show that the defendant breached their duty by texting, using social media, or engaging in some other distracting activity while driving.
 This can be difficult to prove.
 Your lawyer may obtain the defendant’s phone records to determine if phone use contributed to your crash.
 But other types of distraction will be more challenging to demonstrate.
 This is where your attorneys may rely on witness testimony and deposition, surveillance footage, and other forms of discovery.